kashinak/kashinak-content-portfolio/README.md

 ## User Stories

- o	First Time Visitor Goals
+ - First Time Visitor Goals

-	a.
-As a First Time Visitor, I want to intuitively navigate through the site and learn more about Kashina Kessler’s professional world.
+	- As a First Time Visitor, I want to intuitively navigate through the site and learn more about Kashina Kessler’s professional world.
-	b.
-As a First Time Visitor, I want to easily view Kashina’s video work.
+	- As a First Time Visitor, I want to easily view Kashina’s video work.
-	c.
-As a First Time Visitor, I want to know Kashina working style as a creative partner.
+	- As a First Time Visitor, I want to know Kashina working style as a creative partner.

-o	Returning Visitor Goals
+- Returning Visitor Goals

-	a.
-As a Returning Visitor, I want to easily download Kashina’s resume 	b.
-As a Returning Visitor, I want to find a YouTube link of Kashina’s work to forward to my work colleague.
+	- As a Returning Visitor, I want to easily download Kashina’s resume 	- As a Returning Visitor, I want to find a YouTube link of Kashina’s work to forward to my work colleague.
-	c.
-As a Returning Visitor, I want to email Kashina to start a conversation about a creative project I may need some help with.
+	- As a Returning Visitor, I want to email Kashina to start a conversation about a creative project I may need some help with.

-o	Frequent User Goals
+- Frequent User Goals

-	a.
-As a Frequent User, I want to check and see if Kashina has improved on her coding skillset.
+	- As a Frequent User, I want to check and see if Kashina has improved on her coding skillset.
-	b.
-As a Frequent User, I want to check and see if Kashina has added any new work to her portfolio.
+	- As a Frequent User, I want to check and see if Kashina has added any new work to her portfolio.
-	c.
-As a Frequent User, I want to see Kashina’s availability to work with me on a creative video job.
+	- As a Frequent User, I want to see Kashina’s availability to work with me on a creative video job.

 ## Design